Morning, Thursday, 19th March 2020

 THIS EVENT IS CPD CERTIFIED

 Scheduled to take place following publication of the London Local Industrial Strategy, it will be an opportunity for policymakers and stakeholders to discuss what it will mean for government bodies, communities, and businesses - as well as looking at implementation and what will be needed to achieve the Strategy’s central goal of inclusive growth.

 We expect discussion to focus on key issues identified in the interim report commissioned by the GLA - Developing the evidence base for London’s Local Industrial Strategy - including:

 - Sustainable infrastructure;

-- Knowledge and innovation; and
+- Inclusive growth and employment; and

 - London’s contribution to the national economy.